Helliconia: Avernus: Its Origins

-The massive space station Avernus is visible from the surface of Helliconia as a bright, fast-moving "star".
-There are also thousands of probes and other monitoring devices on the planet, providing scientific readings, video pictures, etc., which Avernus collects and transmits to Earth.
+Avernus is visible from the surface of Helliconia as a bright, fast-moving "star."
+There are also thousands of probes and other monitoring devices on the planet, providing scientific readings, video pictures, etc., which Avernus collects and transmits to Earth via an intermediary routing centre on one of Pluto's moons, Charon.
+As Helliconia and Earth are separated by one thousand light-years, the events occurring on Helliconia become viewable to humans on Earth long after they have actually happened.